top of page

 Binocular Gross Motor Control

-Binocular Gross Motor Control refers to the ability of both eyes to work together effectively in tasks that involve large, coordinated movements.
-It's like teamwork between your eyes when you do activities such as catching a ball or tracking an object's movement smoothly with both eyes without double vision or misalignment.
+Binocular Gross Motor Control is the ability of both eyes to work together for large, coordinated movements, like catching a ball or smoothly tracking an object without double vision or misalignment.

 Binocular Peripheral Awareness

-Binocular peripheral awareness refers to the ability to see and be aware of objects and movement on the sides of your vision when both of your eyes are open, helping you sense your surroundings without directly focusing on them.
+Binocular peripheral awareness is the ability to notice objects and movement at the sides of your vision with both eyes open, sensing your surroundings without direct focus.

 Binocular Pursuits